kulics/koral/book-en/introduction.md

 # XyLang Programming Language
-XyLang is a simpler and more friendly .NET programming language.
+XyLang is a concise open source .NET programming language.

 The language is designed to improve reading performance and reduce the grammatical burden so that users can focus their real attention on business needs.